trapacska/temp-01/README.md

   - everything else - manual
 - The step should request builds with query parameters(at least): branch, trigger_event_type.
 - Find the previous build matching the current build parameters(if PR then PR ID for example, etc...) and check it's status.
-- If the previous build is failed then export an env witht he status, for example: `PREVIOUS_BUILD_STATUS=[success or failed or aborted]`
+- If the previous build is failed then export an env with the status, for example: `PREVIOUS_BUILD_STATUS=[success or failed or aborted]`

 Example usage:
 - run this step, exported env: PREVIOUS_BUILD_STATUS=failed